 Conflict emerged, however, as military, commercial, and amateur interests competed for radio frequencies over the limited, and still unregulated, airwaves.
 Additionally, the British and American Marconi companies, the largest wireless conglomerate in the industry, were increasingly reluctant to enable communications with ships or stations that used their competitors’ equipment.

-Wireless Ship Act of 1910 sought to bring order to radio airwaves
+Wireless Ship Act sought to bring order to radio airwaves

 The international community subsequently sought to bring order to the emerging medium, mainly to promote safe and efficient communication at sea.